 Actualités fiscales et comptables thaïlandaises, mises à jour réglementaires et guides pratiques pour les entreprises opérant en Thaïlande.

-Lire l'article →From September to November 2021, SSF contributions were reduced to 2.5% (from 5%) of base salaries for both employees and employers, capped at ฿375.
+Lire la suite →From September to November 2021, SSF contributions were reduced to 2.5% (from 5%) of base salaries for both employees and employers, capped at ฿375.

 Lire la suite →From June to August 2021, monthly SSF contributions were reduced to 2.5% of base salaries for both employees and employers, capped at ฿375 per month.